Philman-2021/Docs/HowTos/config_FortiGateAzure.rst

 |az_fortigate_static_routes_review|

-7. Configure basic traffic policy to allow traffic VPC to VPC
+7. Configure basic traffic policy to allow traffic VNet to VNet
 -------------------------------------------------------------------------

 In this step, we will configure a basic traffic security policy that allows traffic to pass through the firewall.
-Given that Aviatrix gateways will only forward traffic from the TGW to the LAN port of the Firewall, we can simply set our policy condition to match any packet that is going in/out of LAN interface.
+Given that Aviatrix gateways will only forward traffic to the LAN port of the Firewall, we can simply set our policy condition to match any packet that is going in/out of the LAN interface.

 Go to the page "Policy & Objects -> Firewall Policy -> Create New / Edit" to configure policy as the following screenshot.